TheMrCorvy/HGTS/README.md

 ---

-Made with ❤️ by the Chaldea Foundation
+Made by the Chaldea Foundation to ensure the persistance of humanity in the near future.